fuzzylogicxx/fuzzylogic/posts/w3c-html-element-sampler.md

 draft: false

 ---
-In all my years of spinning up “HTML Typographic Elements” lists as a reference aid for designers, I didn’t realise that the W3C provide the very thing I needed in their _HTML Element Sampler page_.
-These pages provide great dummy content for ensuring that all HTML elements are covered when creating a website’s typographic styles and pattern library.
+In all my years of spinning up “HTML Typographic Elements” lists or pages as a reference for designers, I didn’t realise that the W3C provide the very thing I needed in their _HTML Element Sampler_.
+These pages provide comprehensive dummy content covering all the main typographic elements which is really handy when designing a website’s typographic styles and pattern library.